google/skia-buildbot/fiddlek/PROD.md

 NamedFiddlesFailing
 -------------------
-Some of the named fiddles checked into the Skia repo have stopped compiling.
-To see what the errors are and to help with fixes, it is probably easiest to reproduce locally using the following steps:
+Some of the named fiddles checked into the Skia repo have stopped compiling or running.
+To see what the compilation errors are and to help with fixes, it is probably easiest to reproduce locally using the following steps:
   1) Check out Skia <https://skia.org/docs/user/download/>.
 All following steps should be executed from the Skia root.
   2) Sync third party deps by executing `python2 tools/git-sync-deps`